nhutruby/Hometime_RubyonRails_API_MongoDB/README.md

        {POST load, params: payload, return: "true" or errors}

         Write Payload, a controller concern for better read
-    5. Write tests for controller
+    5. Write tests for the controller

 * How to run the test suite